Advanced-SWEeties/SharePlate/README.md

 ## Authentication Flow

 1. **Login/Signup**
-- JWT-based authentication
-- Secure token storage
-- Error handling for invalid credentials
+- Leverages `api/users/add` and `api/users/login` endpoint
+- JWT-based authentication, storing token in localStorage to reduce the amount of times a user has to log in

 2. **Protected Routes**
 - Authentication state management via Context